-From enchanting lakes reflecting cloud-speckled skies to wild moors blanketed by vivid purple heather, the natural beauty of the UK has provided endless inspiration to artists, authors and poets over the centuries.
+From enchanting lakes reflecting cloud-speckled skies to wild moors blanketed by vivid purple heather, the natural beauty of the UK has provided endless inspiration to artists, authors and poets over the centuries, and our national parks were set up to preserve this wild beauty.

 Even if you’ve lived your whole life in the UK, there’s always somewhere new to discover.
 Find out more here